10 Best Electric Car Brands

 GM aims to remain one of the most successful automakers worldwide by adapting to future requirements.

-So, in a recent announcement, the company warned that all its brands will have 100% electric cars from 2035, in line with European legislation changes.
+So, in a recent announcement, the company warned that, in accordance with European legislation changes, all its brands will have 100% electric cars by 2035.

 Therefore, Chevrolet, which has the Bolt as its flagship (pardon the pun) in this segment, will electrify its other brands, such as Buick and Cadillac.